Alma Joslyn Whiffen-Barksdale

 Alma Joslyn Whiffen-Barksdale (October 25, 1916 – July 5, 1981) was an American mycologist who discovered cycloheximide.
 She was born in Hammonton, New Jersey.
 She received a bachelor's degree from Maryville College (1937).
+During her time at Maryville College, she was an assistant in biology and botany, the Nature Club President, and received honor roll all four years.
 Her Masters (botany, 1939) and Ph.D. (botany and mycology, 1941) were earned at the University of North Carolina.
-In 1941-42.
+In 1941–42.
 She was a Carnegie Fellow, and in 1951, she was a Guggenheim Fellow.
 Barksdale worked at the Department of Antibiotic Research of the Upjohn Company of Kalamazoo, Michigan (1943–52) and at the New York Botanical Garden.
 Barksdale became a foundational figure in the study of Achlya, a genus of aquatic fungi with a unique reproductive system, while working at the New York Botanical Garden; The Mycological Society of America and the Achlya Newsletter, a publication of continuing research on Achlya, both published retrospectives on her life and work following her death in 1981.

 Research career

 Graduate and post-doctoral work (1939–1943)

-At the University of North Carolina (at Chapel Hill), and later Harvard University, Dr. Barksdale conducted graduate and post-doctoral research on the aquatic fungi classes Oomycetes and Chytridiomycetes.
-She contributed to the development of methods for isolating and cultivating aquatic fungi, the accurate description of their nutritional needs, and a previously-unknown sexual life cycle in the aquatic parasite order Blastocladiales.
+At the University of North Carolina (at Chapel Hill), and later Harvard University, Barksdale conducted graduate and post-doctoral research on the aquatic fungi classes Oomycetes and Chytridiomycetes.
+She contributed to the development of methods for isolating and cultivating aquatic fungi, the accurate description of their nutritional needs, and a previously unknown sexual life cycle in the aquatic parasite order Blastocladiales.
 She received a Carnegie Fellowship (at North Carolina) and a National Research Council Fellowship (at Harvard) for her research, and her work during that time resulted in several academic publications.
+Some specimens collected by Barksdale can still be found in the Herbarium at the University of North Carolina at Chapel Hill.